syncfusion-content/fileformat-docs/File-Formats/PDF/Loading-and-saving-document/Open-and-Save-PDF-document-AWS.md

 * An active **Amazon Web Services (AWS) account** is required.
 If you don’t have one, please [create an account](https://aws.amazon.com/) before starting.

 * Download and install the **AWS Toolkit** for Visual Studio, you can download the AWS toolkit from this [link](https://aws.amazon.com/visualstudio/).
-The Toolkit can be installed from Tools/Extension and updates options in Visual Studio.
+The Toolkit can be installed from Tools or Extension and updates options in Visual Studio.

 ## Amazon Web Services (AWS)